UConn Huskies men's soccer: History

 In 1981, the Huskies won their first NCAA-sanctioned College Cup, defeating Alabama A&M 2–1 in overtime at Stanford Stadium in Stanford, California.
 The Huskies also won a title in 1948, although that was before the NCAA.
 The Huskies, under coach Ray Reid, would win their second title in 2000, beating Creighton 2–0 in Charlotte.

 However, in the latter part of the 2000s decade, the Huskies struggled in the NCAA Tournament, losing their openers on penalty kicks in both 2009 and 2010.
 The Huskies would advance to the 2011 Quarterfinals, but PKs would once again prove to be their undoing, losing to Charlotte at home in a shootout.

 UConn's student section is known as the Goal Patrol, and as of 2007, it is the largest in America with 540 members.
 The Goal Patrol is known for being very rowdy, and has made Morrone Stadium one of the toughest places to play.
 In 2011, College Soccer News ranked the rivalry between UConn and St. John's as the sixth best college soccer rivalry in America.
 Two Uconn players have been selected first overall by the MLS SuperDraft in consecutive years, Andre Blake in 2014 and MLS Rookie of the Year Award winner Cyle Larin in 2015.
 While other players such as Sergio Campbell (2015), Carlos Alvarez (2nd overall 2013), Andrew Jean-Baptiste, Tony Cascio in 2012 and Hermann Trophy winner O'Brian White in 2009 have been other recent MLS SuperDraft selections.
+Two UConn players were selected first overall by the North American Soccer League (NASL) in consecutive years, Joe Morrone, Jr. in 1981 and Pedro DeBrito in 1982.